Sales · Explainers · Automation

 Most scores combine two dimensions:

 - Fit (who they are): how closely the lead matches your ideal customer — industry, company size, job title, budget, and region.
 A decision-maker at a target-size company scores higher than a student using a personal email.
+Fit data often arrives via data enrichment rather than the lead typing it in.

 - Engagement (what they do): how actively they interact — opening emails, visiting pricing pages, downloading a guide, booking a demo, or replying.
 Recent, high-intent actions add the most points.